dondrzzy/The-Business-Center/README.md

 # The-Business-Center
 The one stop center to boost your business

 # THE API

+These API enf points are yet to be intergrated into the API currently hosted with heroku [link](https://the-business-center.herokuapp.com)

 The API enables you to create a user account, login with jwt authentication, create a business account after successfully logging in.